-Motorcycle technicians, commonly referred to as motorcycle mechanics, are responsible for the upkeep, maintenance and repair of two, three and four-wheeled vehicles such as dirt bikes, scooters, all-terrain vehicles and more.
-They possess the skills to work on engines, transmissions, electrical systems and chassis and suspension systems.
+Motorcycle technicians, commonly referred to as motorcycle mechanics or motorbike techs, are responsible for the upkeep, maintenance and repair of two-, three- and four-wheeled vehicles such as dirt bikes, scooters, all-terrain vehicles and more.
+They possess the skills to work on engines, transmissions, electrical systems, and chassis and suspension systems.
 They also regularly perform vehicle maintenance.

-Succeeding as a motorcycle technician often requires the completion of a specialized program such as Motorcycle Mechanic Institute’s (MMI) Motorcycle Technician Training Program, as well as hands-on experience.
-As with any career, it requires a particular set of skills to do the job well.1
+Wondering how to become a motorcycle mechanic?
+Achieving this goal often requires the completion of a specialized program such as Universal Technical Institute’s (UTI) Motorcycle Technician Training program,1 as well as hands-on experience.
+As with any career, it requires a particular set of skills to do the job well.

-Read along as we share seven traits commonly shared among successful motorcycle technicians so you can determine if this is the right career path for you:
+Read along as we explain seven traits commonly shared among successful motorcycle technicians so you can determine if this is the right career path for you.

 Passion